 An easy recipe for tender, flavorful oven beef back ribs.
 It’s not a quick recipe, but it’s truly easy, and the result is so very flavorful!

 This beef ribs recipe is super easy to make (though not quick), and they come out so tender.
-Whenever I spot these ribs at Whole Foods, I immediately buy them.
+Whenever I spot them at Whole Foods, I immediately buy them.
 We all really enjoy this dish.